-Some twenty-five years later, the membership had grown to 670.
-They purchased the dwelling next to the church to help ease the overcrowded main church building, but soon realized that this did not solve the problem and that they needed a more permanent solution
+Some twenty-five years later the membership had grown to 670.
+They decided to purchased the dwelling next to the church to help ease the overcrowded main church building.
+Soon they realized that this did not solve the problem and that they would need a more permanent solution.

 The church purchased six lots at Alexander and Giddings in Grand Rapids with the dream of building a facility to meet the needs of a larger congregation.
 The plan included well-equipped classrooms for Christian education, a chapel and sanctuary.
-The Church chose the leading architect for ecclesiastical edifices of the day in the person of Ralph Adams Cram, who had designed many famous churches and collegiate buildings, including Duke University Chapel, Princeton University Chapel, and the Cathedral of St. John the Divine in New York City, as well as many other well known churches.
-(Plase the Cram drawing here of his plan)
+The Church chose the leading architect for ecclesiastical edifices of the day in the person of Ralph Adams Cram.
+Cram had designed many famous churches and collegiate buildings, including Duke University Chapel, Princeton University Chapel, and the Cathedral of St. John the Divine in New York City, as well as many other well known churches.

 The real work began to bring into reality the dream of their minister, James W. Fifield.
-Cram’s plan included elements of Gothic architecture, The chapel, and education buildings are connected by a cloister.
+Ralph Adams Cram’s plan included elements of Gothic architecture.
+The chapel, and education buildings are connected by a cloister walkway.
 The buildings were built in sections.
 First, the education building was erected and was used as the Sanctuary.
 It was a double height building with a main floor surrounded by a balcony.
-(Place Cram’s drawing of this element of the building here.)

-By the 1950’s it was clear the time had come for the Sanctuary addition.
-While it varies significantly from the original design, city ordinances and the cost of building the original design were unable to be carried out, but the feeling and grandeur of those plans remain.
-(Place Photos of the Sanctuary here.)
+By the 1950’s it was clear the time had come for an even larger Sanctuary addition.
+While it’s final design varies significantly from the original design because of city ordinances and the cost of building the original design, still the feeling and the grandeur of those plans remained in many ways.
+This is now the main Sanctuary on the north side of the church complex.

 Affirming Statement